What is AL amyloidosis?

 Treatments for AL amyloidosis

 Treatments utilised in AL amyloidosis have mirrored those that are used in the related plasma cell disease multiple myeloma, and range from low-dose chemotherapy to high-dose chemotherapy with autologous stem cell transplantation.
 Autologous stem cell transplantation is very effective at reducing the amyloid forming light chains, but unfortunately is unsuitable for many patients who are not well enough to receive this treatment.
-Transplantation is too dangerous a procedure for most patients with advanced cardiac amyloidosis.
-Lower dose chemotherapy based around the steroid dexamethasone is also effective and a recent trial in France found that patients treated with a tablet, melphalan, and dexamethasone did just as well as those treated with stem cell transplantation.
-Other drugs such as low-dose thalidomide, Velcade and Revlimid are also useful treatments or are currently being trialled in AL amyloidosis.
-These drugs are not currently funded through Australia’s PBS system.
+Lower dose chemotherapy based around the steroid dexamethasone is also effective.
+Other drugs such as targeted therapies are also useful treatments or are currently being trialled in AL amyloidosis.

 The aim of the various chemotherapy treatments is to reduce the production of the amyloid forming monoclonal free light chains.
 A test, the free light chain assay, is now available to monitor free light chains in the blood.
 It can detect monoclonal light chains in virtually all patients with AL amyloidosis.
 In addition, reduction in the serum free light chains following chemotherapy correlates with reduction in the whole body amyloid load and improved survival.